 Track your work orders by requiring employees to enter their PIN before each work order.
 For example, if you have a service counter, and multiple people using Lightspeed Retail to create new work orders, add labor costs and other adjustments, each change is tracked.
 If someone is quoted a work order of $100 for bike repairs, but when the order is complete the charge is $125 because the brakes needed to be re-aligned, you and the customer can know who added that labor charge.

 To keep your account safe you can configure Lightspeed Retail to automatically log out or require a PIN after a period of inactivity.

-Use computer security against viruses that can capture your log in information or otherwise compromise your system.
+For additional security, use computer anti-virus software to stop malicious software designed to capture your log in information or otherwise compromise your system.